ropensci/MODIStsp/README.md

 #### Debian and Ubuntu-based systems

 1. Ensure that your repositories contain a version of `gdal-bin` &gt;= 1.11.1.
 In particular, official repositories of Ubuntu 15.04 Vivid (or older) and Debian Jessie (or older) provide older versions of GDAL, so it is necessary to add UbuntuGIS-unstable repository before installing.
 To do this, follow instructions [here](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable)).
-With Ubuntu 15.10 Wily (and newer) this step is not mandatory, altough recommended in order to have updated version of GDAL installed.
+With Ubuntu 15.10 Wily (and newer) this step is not mandatory, although recommended in order to have updated version of GDAL installed.

 2. To install GDAL, open a terminal and type